 This season would feature the series' first seasonal arc: the re-emergence of the Romulans and the creation of their alliance with the Klingons.

-The season premiere would be a semi-adaptation of Enterprise: The First Adventure.
+The season premiere would be "Bound in a Nutshell, the King of Infinite Space", a semi-adaptation of Enterprise: The First Adventure.
 McCoy would join the crew as of this episode.
-This'd be the first episode to feature genuine aliens.
+This'd be the first episode to feature genuine sapient aliens.

 Kirk and Rand would become lovers.